sparkflows/sparkflows-docs/docs/installation/connection/index.rst

 Connections
 -----------

 Fire Insights enables you to create different connections.
-Sparkflows offers the following three types of Connections:
+It offers the following three types of Connections:

 **1. Compute Connections   2.
 Storage Connections   3.
 GenerativeAI Connections**